The Materials Recovery Facility (MRF) uses state-of-the-art systems and equipment to recover recyclables from the yellow-topped bin.

 Plastic bottles and containers, glass, paper, cardboard, aluminium and steel products are separated and baled at the MRF.

 The features of this process are:

 1. Commingled Recyclables

-Starting in the home, residents place all recyclables and non compostable material in the yellow-topped bin.
+Starting in the home, residents place all recyclable material in the yellow-topped bin.
 These materials are known as ‘commingled recyclables’ and are collected by the SMRC’s member councils for delivery to the MRF for processing.
 At the MRF, trucks unload the commingled recyclables onto the tipping floor.
 A loader then scoops up the commingled recyclables and places them on a large, slow-moving conveyor belt, which distributes the material for inspection and separation.

 2. Quality Control